School Development Plan (S.D.P)

 Section 2: Behaviour & Attitudes

-- To further develop harmonious lunchtimes
+- To further develop harmonious play and lunchtimes.

 Section 3: Personal Development